 To avoid this kind of complications, you should exactly follow the advice from your surgeon.
-Take plenty of rest after surgery, avoid bending, don’t lift heavy things and do not insert anything into your vagina.
+Take plenty of rest after surgery, avoid bending, don’t lift heavy things, and do not insert anything into your vagina.

 Vaginal bleeding after hysterectomy (during 6 week recovery period)

 Vaginal bleeding after hysterectomy may occur for several reasons.
 Sex during the recovery phase may cause vaginal injury or the inner wound to re-open.
 Therefore, intercourse during the recovery stage is a big no, as the chance it will lead to bleeding is significant.